Why You Shouldn't Buy a Home, From Someone Who's Bought Four

 But what if homeownership is not as necessary as your parents tell you it is?

-Meet Alex, a man who’s bought four houses and lived to tell the tale.
+I’d like to share a true story about a man named Alex, who’s bought four houses and lived to tell the tale.
 He’s seen firsthand the hidden costs, the unexpected expenses, and the stress that comes with owning a home.
 And he’s here to tell you: it’s not worth it.

 The Horror Stories